-The Turkish ICT market will be shaped by stronger and more global players in the coming periods.
+- The Turkish ICT market will be shaped by stronger and more global players in the coming periods.
 All the new entrants in 2005 including Oger Telecoms and Vodafone as well as Turk Telekom, which is aggressively pushing ADSL investments, unveiled significant amount of investment plans for the next few years.
-This suggests that the new era will be one where quality of services and new infrastructure, rather than price-cutting, will be the main drivers on the market.

-- The sector is far from being saturated.
+This suggests that the new era will be one where quality of services and new infrastructure, rather than price-cutting, will be the main drivers on the market. - The sector is far from being saturated.
 The penetration rate of 26% in fixed line telephony services in Turkey is one of the lowest in Europe.
 The Internet penetration rate as of end-2007 is a low 25.3%.
 Although Turkey shows a doubling of broadband lines from 2003 to 2004 and further on, it is still well behind most European countries.
+Mobile penetration rate is 87.9%, which is also quite below the European average of 126%.
 With the introduction of 3G, in 2009, the range of telecommunication services is diversifying to a great extent to include broadband communications services, WiFi, Wimax and value added services.
-Given that and continuing progress in deregulation and commercialization activities, the Turkish wireless market provides plenty of room for growth, offering opportunities for exporters and existing and new players. - Many issues including 3G, WiMax.
+Given the continuing progress in commercialization activities, the Turkish wireless market provides plenty of room for growth, offering opportunities for exporters and existing and new players on the condition that a level playing field is ensured in the market. - Many issues including 3G, WiMax.
 WiFi, the authorization of broadband wireless access services and of mobile virtual network services will attract greater local and foreign investments into the sector in various capacities. - As the voice market becomes saturated, value-added services will be the main way for operators to maintain competitiveness.
 There is room in all segments of the services market, including software and application development, hosting, system integration, content aggregation, content creation and creation of mobile community sites. - E-Transformation Turkey and e-government projects, which are being executed as part of the convergence with the European Union (EU), will create a lucrative demand for ICT companies, paving the way for large e-Government projects with large amounts of public funding and fueling internet use and content creation.
 The enactment of the Law on Electronic Signature, which took effect in July 2004, and the draft Law on the Electronic Communications will further enhance e-government as well as e-commerce applications.
 Cisco's investment plans worth \$275 million, which was announced in September 2006, involves supporting Turkey's e-transformation agenda by providing networking technology and prototypes to support pilot programs targeted towards rural broadband for education, as well as connectivity for small and medium businesses, municipalities and local communities. - There are long-term prospects for Turkey becoming strong in software exports.
 The IT sector views software as its strategic growth segment for exports and a great deal of Turkish software companies is on the way to obtain CMMI, SPICE: ISO 15504, ITIL, and COBIT.
 The Silicon Valley Project, which started under the auspices of the Ministry of Industry, is expected to give a push to these efforts.
-Meanwhile, Oracle opened its "Istanbul ISV Migration Center" in mid 2006 to meet the software requirements of the Europe Middle East and Africa region.
-YASAD
+Meanwhile, Oracle opened its "Istanbul ISV Migration Center" in mid

-(Software Industrialists Association) has set its target as software exports worth \$2 billion during the next five years.
+2006 to meet the software requirements of the Europe Middle East and Africa region.
+YASAD (Software Industrialists Association) has set its target as software exports worth \$2 billion during the next five years.